Wealth taxes (and how to evade them)

 Not everyone pays their taxes — at least not in full.
 As the Paradise Papers recently documented, offshore tax havens allow wealthy companies and individuals to avoid paying higher rates.

-The debate on wealth taxes raises this concern as well: will taxing assets induce evasion?
-Or, might it even cause people to reduce their savings and lower their wealth?
-In a new paper in the November issue of the American Economic Journal: Economic Policy, author David Seim uses evidence from Sweden to find out.
+The debate on wealth taxes raises this concern as well: would taxing assets induce evasion?
+Or, could it even cause people to reduce their savings and lower their wealth?
+In a paper in the November issue of the American Economic Journal: Economic Policy, author David Seim used evidence from Sweden to find out.

 Sweden implemented a wealth tax in 1910.
-The current two-bracket system — no taxes below a cut-off and a single rate above — began in 1991.
-Taxes are based on both third-party reported wealth (such as assets reported by a bank) and self-reported wealth.
+A two-bracket system — no taxes below a cut-off and a single rate above — began in 1991 and lasted until the tax was repealed in 2007.
+Taxes were based on both third-party reported wealth (such as assets reported by a bank) and self-reported wealth.

-Seim finds that, unlike third-party reported wealth, self-reported wealth increases right before the cut-off, as shown below in Figure Two.
-The disproportionate number of people who just barely fall below the threshold indicates that some individuals are manipulating their reports in order to avoid the tax.
+Seim found that, unlike third-party reported wealth, self-reported wealth increased right before the cut-off, as shown below in Figure 2.
+The disproportionate number of people who just barely fell below the threshold indicated that some individuals were manipulating their reports in order to avoid the tax.

 Figure 2 from Seim (2017)

-Fortunately, people do not alter their savings, income, or portfolios in response to the wealth tax, all of which would have more serious consequences for the economy than underreporting does.
+Fortunately, people did not alter their savings, income, or portfolios in response to the wealth tax, all of which would have more serious consequences for the economy than underreporting did.

-Because people do not change their economic behavior (only their reports), the wealth tax may still be an effective redistributional tool in Sweden — even acknowledging that when it’s easy to evade the tax, some people will.
+Because people do not change their economic behavior (only their reports), a wealth tax could still be an effective redistributional tool — even acknowledging that when it’s easy to evade the tax, some people will.